Grid diagrams and the Ozsvath-Szabo tau-invariant: Grid diagrams

 \subsubsection{$S^3$-grid move (6)}

 $\mf{G}_2$ is obtained from $\mf{G}_1$ by the following process: we assume that $\mf{G}_1$ has exactly $(k+1)$ normal $O$-markings and a $2\times 2$ square $B$ which contains a special $O$-marking on the top-left and $O_{k+1}$ on the bottom-right; $\mf{G}_2$ is obtained from $\mf{G}_1$ by deleting the two $O$-marking in $B$ and adding two special $O$-markings, one on the bottom-left and one on the top-right of $B$.
 We define the $U_i$-equivariant chain map $f\colon\CF_{\mf{G}_1}\rightarrow \CF_{\mf{G}_2}$ as follows: set $U_{k+1}=0$; send every generator that does not have a coordinate at the center of $B$ to zero; and send every generator with a coordinate at the center of $B$ to itself.
 It is easy to see that this is a chain map which drops Maslov grading by $1$.
-After passing through an extra filtration, as defined in \cite[Section 3.2]{CMPOZSzDT}, we see that the induced map on the homology of the associated graded object is injective.
-Therefore, the map $f$ is injective at the level of homology.
+Furthermore, if we compose this map $f$ with the map corresponding to \hyperref[subsub:s3specialdestab]{$S^3$-grid move (5)}, we get one of the normal destabilization maps, as described in \cite[Section 3.2]{CMPOZSzDT}.
+(We have not discussed this specific destabilization map while discussing \hyperref[subsub:s3normaldestab]{$S^3$-grid move (4)}; but in our notation, this would have been the destabilization map $d_{21}$.)
+Since the composition is a quasi-isomorphism, the map $f$ must be injective at the level of homology; and indeed, this gives an alternate proof of the fact that the map for \hyperref[subsub:s3specialdestab]{$S^3$-grid move (5)} is surjective at the level of homology.